THIS PAGE IS ALSO AVAILABLE IN THE FOLLOWING LANGUAGES:

 Know what kind of dosing regime to follow.

 If your HIV risk is from vaginal/front-hole sex, then there is ONE option of how to use PrEP on the study.
 This option involves taking one pill of PrEP every day.
 This will be the best option for most women.
 If your HIV risk is from receptive anal intercourse and you are a cis woman or a trans person then daily dosing is also the recommended option.

 Taking PrEP every day vs. on-demand dosing

-TWO: If you aren’t sure in advance when you’re going to have sex (or if you often have unplanned sex) then taking one pill of PrEP every day provides the most protection.
+ONE: If you aren’t sure in advance when you’re going to have sex (or if you often have unplanned sex) then taking one pill of PrEP every day provides the most protection.

 Men only having insertive sex